cosmicjs/rest-api-docs/source/includes/metafields.md

 # Metafields

 Metafields are powerful components that can be added to Objects and Object Types.
-Metafields added to Object Types, will be default for all new Objects in the type.
+Metafields added to Object Types will be default for all new Objects in the type.

 ## Model